open-edge-insights/eii-core/docker_setup/README.md

     **NOTE**: Please use `TPM_ENABLE=true` only on systems where TPM hardware is present OR TPM is enabledusing PTT Firmware in the BIOS.
 6. Algo configuration:
-    * The trigger and classifier algorithm configuration is available in `factory_video_file.json`, `factory_basler.json`, `factory_rtsp.json` or `factory_multi_cam.json`.
+    * The trigger and classifier algorithm configuration is available in `factory_pcbdemo.json`, `factory_basler.json`, `factory_rtsp.json` or `factory_multi_cam.json` for the sample pcbdemo application and in `factory_classification.json` for the sample classification algorithm.
 The choice of the algorithm and the parameters accepted by it can be configured in these files.
     Refer [VideoIngestion/README](../VideoIngestion/README.md) for more details

 7. **Selective container build and run.**